Chiang Rai Three Country Tour

 Your guide and driver will pick you up from your hotel in Chiang Rai for your Three Country Tour.
 This trip is private, so we are very flexible.
 First, we will drive to the Thailand-Myanmar border, about 60kms north of Chiang Rai.
 Our destination is Mae Sai, the border town on the Thai side.
 You will visit Tachilek in Myanmar on a day pass.
 It is the first country on our three-country tour.

 We will walk across the border.
 You will immediately notice the difference.
 In Myanmar, many men wear traditional longyis.
 This is a sarong-like tube of fabric worn by both men and women.
 Please note the signs here all are in the Burmese language, which has a beautiful alphabet.
 Mae Sai-Tachilek is one of the most lively border crossings in the region.
 Thousands of Thai, Burmese and people of other nationalities cross this border every day.

 The Shwedagon Pagoda of Tachilek

 By local tuk-tuk, we will explore Tachilek.
 The local tuk-tuk is a motorcycle with sidecar, and it’s a necessary means of public transportation.
 It’s an ideal way to explore this border town.
-You will visit the Temple of the Enrobed Elephant as well as the Mahamyatmuni Temple, which is an excellent example of typical Burmese temple architecture.
+You will visit the Dhammayon Temple as well as the Wat Thai Yai, which is an excellent example of typical Burmese temple architecture.
 We will continue to Tachilek’s own Shwedagon Pagoda, a smaller copy of the Shwedagon Pagoda in Yangon.
+From this location you have a nice view of Tachilek.
 After this, we will enjoy an authentic Burmese lunch in a local restaurant.
 The Burmese Kitchen is decidedly different from the Thai kitchen.
 After lunch, there will be time to visit the exciting border market, a favourite destination for Thai day-trippers.